-A research project which aims to develop inclusive and responsive approaches to curriculum planning, pedagogy and provision.
+A research project which aimed to develop inclusive and responsive approaches to curriculum planning, pedagogy and provision.
+The final report was published in January 2022.

 This collaborative research aimed to investigate how practitioners understood complexity in play to inform their curriculum decision-making and pedagogical approaches in a multi-diverse pre-school setting.
 This focus aligns with the theoretical underpinning of Froebel's principles: play is a coherent system leading to diverse and complex manifestations, and is the free, creative expression of human development.